JeffreyRodriguez/Liberator12k/README.md

 * Ensure there is no direct path from the gun to anyone or anything of value.
 * A string long enough to pull the trigger from behind cover.
 * Test with at least 5 of the highest pressure cartridges you can find.

+### Gut Check
+The power to create weapons is now in your hands, use it responsibly.